Konteya/hello-world/Readme.txt

-hello i am trying to get a hang of git
+hello i am trying to get a hang of git. i have learned a bit about git.